Elections in Pakistan: History of Presidential elections: 1956 to 2013

 Witnessing the events in 1965, the new drafted constitution created the Electoral College system, making the president as mere figurehead.
 In 1973, Fazal Ilahi Chaudhry became the first president from the PPP in an indirect polling.
-With the martial law remained effective from 1977 till 1988, civil servant Ghulam Ishaq Khan ran for the presidency on a PPP ticket in a deal to support Benazir Bhutto for presidency.
-With special powers granted to President GI Khan, he dismissed two elected government during period 1990 and 1993; he too was forced out from the office the same year.
+With the martial law reming ned effective from 1977 till 1988, civil servant Ghulam Ishaq Khan ran for the presidency on a PPP ticket in a deal to support Benazir Bhutto for presidency.
+With special powers granted to President GI Khan, he dismissed two elected governms ent durithe ng periof od 1990 and 1993; he too was forced out from the office the same year.
 After the 1993 general election, the PPP nominated Farooq Leghari who soon secured majority votes in the parliament.
 Originally elected for five-year term, Leghari was forced resigned from the presidency after forcing out Benazir Bhutto from the government in 1996.
 In 1997 general election, Nawaz Sharif called for fresh presidential elections and nominated Rafiq Tarar for the presidency.
 In an indirect election, Tarar received heavy votes from the electors of Electoral College, becoming the first president from the PML (N).
 In 1999 martial law against Sharif, Musharraf appointed himself President in 2001.
 In 2004, he secured his reappointment for the presidency; though the opposition and religious alliance boycotted the elections.
 In 2007, Musharraf again restored his appointment after the opposition parties also boycotted the elections.
 As Musharraf was forced out from power, Asif Zardari of PPP became president after a close presidential elections in 2008.
 The Pakistani general election of 2013 were held on 11 May 2013.
 Problems with providing electricity was one of the major issues with the winning candidate, Nawaz Sharif, promising to reform electrical service and provide reliable service.
 Mamnoon Hussain won this election.